ejmatthe/project-four/README.md

 ## Creating the Machine Learning Model

 ## Visualizing the Data and Creating Dashboards
+    Utilizing Tableau for a visualizations, we wanted to show the domestic suicide rates in comparison to the world suicide rates.
+Within that comparison, we looked at suicide rates, not only by country, but also by gender.
+You will also notice that we did the percentage of suicides per country based on total suicides in the world.

 ## Data Sources
 [russellyates88].
 (2018).
 Suicide Rates Overview 1985 to 2016 [dataset].
 Retrieved from https://www.kaggle.com/datasets/russellyates88/suicide-rates-overview-1985-to-2016